-WA 12.5% of net subscriptions (sales net of any add-on commission less prize liability) plus any surplus funds is paid to such eligible organisations as the Commission thinks fit and the Minister approves; 40% of net subscriptions is paid to the State Pool Account; 5% of net subscriptions is paid into the Sports Lotteries Account; 5% of net subscriptions is paid into the Arts Lotteries Account; and up to 5% of net subscriptions is used to support the Festival of Perth and the WA film industry.

-NSW 76.918% of player loss (player subscriptions net of prize liability) less GST is paid to consolidated revenue.

-VIC 79.4% (where GST is payable) or 90% (where GST is not payable) of player loss is paid into the Consolidated Fund (CF).
+- WA 12.5% of net subscriptions (sales net of any add-on commission less prize liability) plus any surplus funds is paid to such eligible organisations as the Commission thinks fit and the Minister approves; 40% of net subscriptions is paid to the State Pool Account; 5% of net subscriptions is paid into the Sports Lotteries Account; 5% of net subscriptions is paid into the Arts Lotteries Account; and up to 5% of net subscriptions is used to support the Festival of Perth and the WA film industry. - NSW 76.918% of player loss (player subscriptions net of prize liability) less GST is paid to consolidated revenue. - VIC 79.4% (where GST is payable) or 90% (where GST is not payable) of player loss is paid into the Consolidated Fund (CF).
 Revenue is then transferred by standing appropriation from the CF to the Hospitals and Charities Fund and Mental Health Fund.
-57.52% (where GST is payable) or 68% (where GST is not payable) of player loss for Soccer Pools.

 - QLD 73.48% of gross revenue (i.e. player loss) for lotteries, 55% for instant scratch-its and 45% for Golden Casket.
 GST credit is provided. - SA Sports and special lotteries: 41% of net gambling revenue (i.e. player loss).
 All lotteries except sports and special lotteries (including Lotto, Powerball, Super 66 and instant scratchies): 41% of net gambling revenue is hypothecated to the Hospitals Fund. - TAS Tasmania does not host any State Lotteries.
-However, Tasmania receives 100% of the duty paid to the Victorian and Queensland Governments for Tasmanian subscriptions to Tattersalls lotteries, Soccer Pools and Golden Casket Lottery products. - ACT Lotteries in the ACT are provided in cooperation with NSW.
+However, Tasmania receives 100% of the duty paid to the Victorian and Queensland Governments for Tasmanian subscriptions to Tattersalls and Golden Casket lottery products. - ACT Lotteries in the ACT are provided in cooperation with NSW.
 The ACT receives 76.918% of the proportion of player loss less GST for all games from NSW. - NT Fees and taxes are set by way of agreement under the Gaming Control Act between a lottery licence holder and the Northern Territory.
 Agreements are commercial-in-confidence.
 All funds received are paid into the Central Holding Authority.